Reikimann/TuxDocs/Chapter_1/getting_comfortable.md

 If we want to install a package which is not in the official repositories, we can look for them in the AUR.
 To do this we need an AUR helper and the most used is [Yay](https://github.com/Jguer/yay).

 Firstly we will look at the installation process for yay.
 Unfortunately yay is not in the official repositories and we need to install and build it from [source](technical_terminologies.md) ourselves.
+To check if you already have yay installed you can write this in your terminal: ``yay --version``, if you do, then just skip the installation process below.

 <details closed="closed">
     <summary>Yay installation process.</summary>